John Thomas Blackburn: The Jolly Rogers, VF-17

 Blackburn stood up VF-17 on January 1, 1943, at NAS Norfolk.
 It initially had a few North American SNJ trainers and F4F Wildcats awaiting delivery of the first Vought F4U Corsairs in February.
 It was the second Navy fighter squadron to receive the F4U-1 Corsair, the first to fly them in combat, and the most successful of them all during a combat tour in the Solomon Islands.
 Blackburn wanted to motivate his pilots with a squadron insignia which would live up to the Corsair name and chose the skull and crossbones and the name "The Jolly Rogers".
 Harry Hollmeyer, as squadron pilot conceived the original design, which was painted on the cowling of the Corsairs that were also known as "hogs."
+As squadron leader, Blackburn gave himself the name "Big Hog," which was painted on the side of his plane.

-This name was bestowed by "Dog Ears" Coleman, a young pilot in Jumpin' Joe Clifton's VF-12, the first Corsair squadron.
-Blackburn named his Corsair "Big Hog" and together with his executive officer, Roger Hedrick embarked on an intensive training program to get his squadron ready for the planned deployment to the Pacific in August 1943, and the combat that lay ahead.
+Together with his executive officer, Roger Hedrick, Blackburn embarked on an intensive training program to get his squadron ready for the planned deployment to the Pacific in August 1943, and the combat that lay ahead.
 Again, he chose a remote field well away from Norfolk to operate as he saw fit and away from prying eyes of the senior leadership.

 The squadron deployed aboard and worked hard to adapt the F4U Corsair to the carrier environment, which necessitated some design changes, resulting in the F4U-1A model.

 The Jolly Rogers deployed to the Pacific, but upon arrival there the Navy decided to initially land base its Corsairs.
 The squadron flew to Guadalcanal on October 26 where it received orders to begin operating out of Ondongo (which means "Place of Death") on the island of New Georgia in the Solomon Islands.
 They arrived on the 27th, just in time to participate in providing air cover for the Landings at Cape Torokina, near Empress Augusta Bay on Bougainville Island on 1 November; this drew attention from the considerable Japanese presence at their bastion of Rabaul.
 Blackburn and his Jolly Rogers were assigned the high cover mission for the landings and ran into a wave of Japanese Aichi D3A "Val" dive bombers escorted by Mitsubishi A6M Zero fighters.
 Blackburn downed two and the squadron three more in their combat debut.

 On November 8, 1943, The Jolly Rogers faced their biggest test to date when six Jolly Rogers faced an attack of 15 Japanese D3A "Val" dive bombers escorted by 24 A6M "Zeros".
 Hedrick launched with a flight of eight Corsairs, but two aborted.
 In the engagement, VF-17 downed three fighters and damaged four others with no losses.
 In its two tours of duty in the Solomon Islands, VF-17 had 152 aerial victories and produced 11 aces.
 Blackburn ranked third with 11 victories behind Hedrick with 12 and Ira Kepford who led the squadron with 17.
 VF-17 finished its last combat tour in the Solomons on May 10, 1944, and many pilots were reassigned.